lenderpanel

 Recently asked questions about conveyancing in Stocksfield

-Despite weeks of looking the Title Certificate and documents to our home can not be found.
-The conveyancers who handled the conveyancing in Stocksfield 4 years ago have long since closed.
+The deeds to our house are lost.
+The solicitors who did the conveyancing in Stocksfield 4 years ago have long since closed.
 What do I do?

-You no longer need to hold title deeds to establish that you are the owner of your registered land or premises, given that the Land Registry hold details of all registered land or property electronically.
+Gone are the days when you need to hold title official documentation to evidence that you are the registered proprietor of land or property, as the Land Registry hold details of all registered land or property electronically.

 Last updated